 The most relevant merger control bodies of law are the Promotion of Competition and Consumer Protection Act (the “Competition Act”), and the Act to Strengthen Competition Authorities (ASCA), which entered into force in 2019, and presented a significant amendment to the legislation.
 The Regulations to the Promotion of Competition and Consumer Protection Act are another relevant body of law.
-Finally the Regulations to the Act to Strengthen Competition Authorities is currently under discussion.
+Finally, the draft of the Regulations to the Act to Strengthen Competition Authorities is currently under discussion.
 These regulations will introduce significant legal dispositions regarding the application and interpretation of the ASCA.

 Telecommunications is the only sector which has a special legislation pertaining merger notifications.
 The Superintendency of Telecommunications is the authority that enforces competition law in the telecommunications market.

 There are certain sectors on which the Competition Commission may co-ordinate some issues or topics with the corresponding superintendencies (eg, financial, securities, pensions, etc).
 In such sectors, there may be some regulations or guidelines which are applicable only to concentrations involving regulated entities.
 However, these sectors are all overseen by the Competition Commission.

 In Costa Rica, there are different penalties for failing to notify.